How local authorities must deal with fly-tipping and the penalties they can charge.

 - risk of pollution to controlled water

-The Environment Agency can arrange for the removal and disposal if there is actual or imminent threat to the environment, human health or of flooding.
-The Environment Agency may then try to recover its costs from the council.
+If the Environment Agency arranges for the removal and disposal of waste it may try to recover its costs from the council.

 Investigation, penalties and prosecution

 You can investigate the incident when it is on relevant land or water.
-Following your investigation you may choose to pursue enforcement actions.
+Following your investigation you may choose to pursue enforcement action.

 If a landowner reports fly-tipped waste on their land you can choose whether to investigate.